-Even consumers have increased spending, although concerns remain about the sustainability of the recent strength.
+Consumers also have increased spending.
 Job worries and losses in household wealth had caused consumers to cut back on spending appreciably during the recession.
 But they have now begun to reopen their pocketbooks.
-During the first quarter of 2010 total personal consumption expenditures increased at a 3.6 percent annual rate.
+During the first quarter of 2010 total personal consumption expenditures increased at a 3-1/2 percent annual rate.
 Significantly, these increases were distributed across many different types of goods and services.
-Even in the hard-hit automobile sector, sales have averaged 11.0 million units so far this year-up over 17 percent from a year ago, though still well below the 16.6 million unit pace that prevailed before the recession.
+Even in the hard-hit automobile sector, sales have averaged over 11 million units annual rate so far this year-up over 17 percent from a year ago, though still well below the pace of 16.6 million units that prevailed before the recession.

 In contrast, housing continues to struggle.
-During the second half of 2009, both sales and new construction lifted off from the recession low points seen around the turn of the year.
-But sales fell back after the expiration last November of the first round of tax credits for first-time home buyers, and starts have not shown much discernible improvement over the past several months.

-We currently are seeing a bit of a pickup in housing markets.
-But this is likely a temporary boost as buyers rush to beat the end-of-April expiration date for the extension of the home buyer tax credits.
-More fundamentally, supply conditions continue to weigh on real estate markets, and they could for some time as foreclosures add to the overhang of unsold homes.
+During the second half of 2009, both sales and new construction lifted off from the recession low points seen around the turn of last year.
+But sales fell back after the expiration last November of the first round of tax credits for first-time home buyers, before receiving another boost this spring, as buyers rushed to beat the end-of-April expiration date for the extension of the home buyer tax credits.
+The increase in housing starts also stalled later in 2009 before showing some modest renewal during the past several months.
+Still, the rates of sales and starts are far below historical norms.
+Fundamentally, supply conditions continue to weigh on real estate markets, and they could for some time as foreclosures add to the overhang of unsold homes.
 But with the improving economy, low mortgage rates, and more attractively priced homes, housing market conditions will get better as we move further into the expansion.